OliverCulleyDeLange/grvmkr/README.md

 - ✅ Saving progress automatically so you don't lose everything if you refresh the page

 ### Coming soon (maybe)
+- Fix context menu position
 - Multi select + copy and paste
+- Undo / Redo?
+In case you delete something you didn't mean to
+- Record and trim sample into instrument

 ### Unimplemented
 Some features from MangoDrum are still missing, i may or may not add them depending on whether anyone actually uses this tool and would find them useful.